brandonmarshal/lsx-demo-theme/logs/week11/logs-week11-day4.md

 -   Tried to fix the conflicts on my PR to sync my REPO with the UPSTREAM but I am struggling as I need to resolve them with the command line instead of in the Web Editor. - #114
 -   Started 'SEO For Beginners' course on yoast - [Course link]([url](https://academy.yoast.com/lessons/what-is-seo/))
 -   I watched the videos and did the quizzes that followed
+-   Understanding and implementing the Claude and Gemini Agents.

 ### What I learnt